JoeProAI/Followlytics/TERMS_OF_SERVICE.md

 ### 16.1 No Affiliation

-Followlytics is **NOT** affiliated with, endorsed by, or officially connected to X (Twitter), Apify, or any other social media platform or data provider.
+Followlytics is **NOT** affiliated with, endorsed by, or officially connected to X (Twitter) or any other social media platform or data provider.
 Any reference to these platforms is for descriptive purposes only.

 ### 16.2 Platform Changes